coreboot/coreboot/Documentation/infrastructure/builders.md

 WARNING: This should not be used to make changes to the build system, but just to debug issues.
-Changes to the build system are highly discouraged as it leads to situations where patches can pass the build testing on one builder and fail on another builder.
-Any changes that are made in the image will be lost on the next update, so if you accidentally change something, you can remove the containers and images and update to get a fresh installation.
+Changes to the build system image are highly discouraged as it leads to situations where patches can pass the build testing on one builder and fail on another builder.
+Any changes that are made in the image will be lost on the next update, so if you accidentally change something, you can remove the containers and images, then update to get a fresh installation.

 ### How to download containers/images for a fresh installation and remove old containers